AmoloWashington/OpportunitySearch/README.md

 - Swap models or plug additional research APIs by adding more APIChain nodes
 - Add filters (region, industry) to the query form and pass through state

-## Security

-- Do not commit real API keys.
-Use .env locally.
-- The backend injects keys as headers in requests via RequestsWrapper.